 Welcome to the first interview in a series with female leaders, teachers and practitioners in the holistic therapeutic fields.
-These are women who's teaching has inspired me and I have been keen to learn more about their personal philosophy, experiences and the influences on their professional practice.
+These are women whose teaching has inspired me and I have been keen to learn more about their personal philosophy, experiences and the influences on their professional practice.
 I hope you enjoy hearing their story too!
 Let us know your thoughts, Nicole.

 Profile: Dinah John BA MRSS(T), Shiatsu Practitioner and Principal of The Shiatsu College Norwich